ship-nix/docs/src/account/index.md

 Your servers remain intact on your server provider after deleting your account.

-**You must make sure you have SSH access from your computer to your server so you don`t lose access.**
+**Mke sure you have SSH access from your computer to your server so you don`t lose access.**

 Other stuff that gets deleted: